 PART 1 All driving scenarios (cruise control is either ON or OFF) What to Expect Situation Typical system indication/alerts Typical system actions/cautions Stationary of bjects/vehicles ahead in your la ane of travel A stationary (non-vehicle) object is present ahead in the lane in which the coach is traveling. none The driver must immediately act to potentially avoid, or lessen the severity of, a collision.
 A stationary motor vehicle is detected ahead in your lane.
 Factors that can potentially affect the system's ability to identify a vehicle include: if the vehicle is not a licensed motorized vehicle; or certain types of trailers. none The driver must immediately act to potentially avoid, or lessen the severity of, a collision.
 If a collision is likely to occur.
 Moving ob jects/vehicles ahead in your lar ne of travel Your vehicle comes up fast behind a slower-moving detected forward vehicle.
 The Following Distance Alert (FDA) will sound and a visual message typically appears on the DID.
 Depending on how close your vehicle approaches, the system may initiate a Following Distance Alert - Action Required warning.
 None.
-You must respond as needed.
 The detected forward vehicle slows rapidly.
 The Following Distance Alert (FDA), or Following Distance Alert - Action Required warning will sound and a visual message typically appears on the DID.
 You must respond as needed.
 If a collision is likely to occur, the collision mitigation feature will apply your vehicle's brakes.
 A pedestrian, deer, or dog runs in front of your vehicle, or any organic or non-metallic object is in front of your vehicle.
 None None.
 You must respond as needed.
 Another vehicle crosses the road perpendicular to your path of travel - such as intersections.
 None None.
 You must respond as needed.
 A collision mitigation braking event has begun and you, as the driver, steers into an adjacent lane to avoid the forward vehicle.
 None Prevost Driver AssistTM system will continue to apply the brakes if it detects another vehicle ahead in the new traffic lane posing a threat.
-Lane Departure Warr ning System Active (LDW pictog gram being displayed) Your vehicle signals a lane change and crosses a lane marking.
+Lane Departure Warr ning System Active (LDW pictor gram being displayed) Your vehicle signals a lane change and crosses a lane marking.
 None None

 Traveling below 37 mph (60 km/h), your vehicle crosses a lane marker (without the corresponding turn signal activated).
 None None.
 You must respond as needed.
 Traveling above 37 mph (60 km/h), your vehicle departs your lane of travel without the corresponding turn signal activated.
 Visual and audible warnings None.
 You must respond as needed. (use the turn signal when changing lanes and/or keep your vehicle within the lane markings).
 PART 2 ACB cruise control is ON and sp beed is SET What to Expect Situation Typical system indication/alerts Typical system actions/cautions Interact ions with vehicles ahead in your lane of travel With no detected forward vehicle.
 None Your vehicle maintains the set speed.
 With a detected forward vehicle.
 The ACB "ON" and the forward vehicle detected status pictograms are displayed in the DID.
 The Adaptive Cruise with Braking feature will maintain the set speed and following distance.
-You must respond as needed.
 The detected forward vehicle slows moderately.
-The Following Distance Alert (FDA) will sound and a visual message If the system intervenes, the vehicle throttle will be reduced; the engine retarder engaged; and the service brakes applied, in that order to maintain the set following distance. typically appears on the DID.
-NOTE: When the ACB applies the service brakes, cruise control will automatically pause, and will cancel if vehicle speed falls below the minimum set speed or the driver manually depresses the brake pedal.
+Interested forward vehicle slows